helenmurugan/true-words-quiz/README.md

 ![Image of favicon](/documentation/favicon.jpg)

-* Features left to Implement
+* Possible Features Left to Implement
     * To improve the quiz, more questions should be added to the questionBank array in script.js.
-More questions will reduce the chance of users seeing the same question twice.
+Currently there are 23 questions, however, more questions will reduce the chance of users seeing the same question twice.
+If more questions are added the questions could be located in a separate JavaScript file.
+    * JavaScript could be used to shuffle the answer buttons so that the correct answer appears in a random position as one of the four options.
+This would save time when inputting more questions into the questionBank because the correct answer could be written first every time.
+    * Different levels of difficulty could be added as a feature - typically Easy, Medium and Difficult.
-    * To improve the appearance of the score page, an image or icon based on their score could be added using JavaScript.
+    * To improve the appearance of the score page, an image or icon based on the user's score could be added using JavaScript.

 ## Testing
-The site has been thoroughly tested and works well on devices of all sizes.
+The site has been thoroughly tested and works well on devices of all sizes, both in function and appearance.

 ### Validator Testing
 * HTML